Activeyixiao/Sentence-Selection-Strategies/README.md

   - A.Using wikitionary dataset and finding definition sentence for each word
   - B.Using wikipedia structure (sentences from first section, or first papragraph from the wiki-homepage of each word)
   - C.Using PPMI value to extract most revevant word pair and seletct sentences that mentioning both words.
+  - D.Using topic model to select sentences
-  - D.Using GenericsKB datatset and selecting relevant sentences for each word
+  - E.Using GenericsKB datatset and selecting relevant sentences for each word

 After obtaining those sentence for each word, we could use pre-trained language model (BERT or RoBERTa) to extract its hidden layers representation for that word in each sentence.
 Then we sum these vectors up and divided by the number of it, taking plain-average of these vectors as the final representation of that word.
 The baselines that we want to comare with are the vectors learned from a randomly selected sentence.